 Check the weather and plan accordingly.

 If you’re frequently out of town or have a sprawling urban farm, a drip irrigation system set on a timer is a worthy investment.
-(These days, all-in-one irrigation kits can be bought online and popped together with little effort.)
+(These days, all-in-one irrigation kits can be bought online and put together with little effort.
+If you need some guidance, I have a whole lesson on designing and installing a drip system in my online course, Lazy Gardening Academy.)

 Give your garden a tune-up before you go.

-Replace troublesome hoses or sprayers, refill self-watering containers, and give everything a good, deep watering the day before you leave, especially if no one will be around to check on the garden.
+Replace troublesome garden hoses or spray nozzles, refill self-watering containers, and give everything a good, deep watering the day before you leave, especially if no one will be around to check on the garden.

-If you’ll be traveling for a few weeks in the summer, consider solarizing your garden beds — you’ll save water and come back to a clean slate.
+If you’ll be gone on vacation for several weeks in the summer, consider solarizing your garden beds—you’ll save water and come back to a clean slate.

 Pick, pick, pick.